maob84/clt2019-vacuum/README.md

 # clt2019-vacuum
-Slides and documents for talk at CLT2019 about connecting Xiaomi MI vacuum with Alexa.
+Slides and documents for talk at CLT2019 about connecting rooted Xiaomi MI vacuum cleaner with Alexa.

 ### Interfacing with Valetudo Backend ###